-Boris Johnson entered 10 Downing St. as Britain’s new prime minister on July 24.
+Boris Johnson became British prime minister in July, as the result of a Conservative Party leadership contest.
+He campaigned on getting Britain out of the European Union, but that was hard to do without a parliamentary majority to support him.
+So he asked voters to endorse him and his party in a December general election.
 What’s important to know about him?
 He is a crowd-pleaser.
 He is also known to offend.
-He has been a cheerleader for Brexit and argues that Britain can make it happen with a can-do attitude.
-He is not an isolationist — he wants to manage “Global Britain” on the United Kingdom’s terms.
+He has been a cheerleader for Brexit.
+But he is not an isolationist — he wants to manage “Global Britain” on the United Kingdom’s terms.

 Johnson first made his name as a newspaper reporter and editor.
 He was fired from the Times of London for making up a quote, but went on to work as Brussels correspondent for the Telegraph and become Margaret Thatcher’s favorite columnist.
 With exaggerated and inaccurate dispatches, such as “Brussels recruits sniffers to ensure that Euro-manure smells the same,” Johnson stoked the euroskepticism that would set the stage for Brexit and his own premiership.

 London is traditionally a bastion of the left-leaning Labour Party.
 But Johnson, a Conservative, managed to win two terms as the capital’s mayor.
 And he remained fairly popular, despite some costly failures and a tendency to say outrageous things.
 He especially relished his role as host of the 2012 Olympics, which was not organized by city hall but made him into a sort of global celebrity mayor.

 Much of the success of the 2016 Brexit campaign is attributed to the backing of the charismatic Johnson.
 He had been torn on the question.
 He even drafted two newspaper columns — one on why Britain should get out and another on why it should stay in.
 But ultimately he announced he would advocate “leave.”